What is divorce?

 More than one year of separation is required to get a mutual divorce.
 After one year of separation, first motion for mutual divorce can be filed.

 The time period between the first motion and second motion is minimum of 6 months and a maximum of 18 months.
 It is called the cooling-off period.
+The term ‘cooling-off period’ refers to the time between the first and the second motion, allowing both parties to reflect on their decision and possibly reconcile.
+It is a mandatory period of 6 to 18 months.
 After this period if husband and wife change their mind that they don’t want to take divorce now, then they can go on with their married life but after this cooling-off period if their decision is the same and they want to take divorce then after the cooling-off period they can file their second motion.

 If your second motion is allowed then you are legally divorced.